Larrabee (microarchitecture): Projected performance data

 Intel's SIGGRAPH 2008 paper describes cycle-accurate simulations (limitations of memory, caches and texture units was included) of Larrabee's projected performance.
 Graphs show how many 1 GHz Larrabee cores are required to maintain 60 frame/s at 1600×1200 resolution in several popular games.
 Roughly 25 cores are required for Gears of War with no antialiasing, 25 cores for F.E.A.R with 4× antialiasing, and 10 cores for Half-Life 2: Episode Two with 4× antialiasing.
 Intel claimed that Larrabee would likely run faster than 1 GHz, so these numbers do not represent actual cores, rather virtual timeslices of such.
 Another graph shows that performance on these games scales nearly linearly with the number of cores up to 32 cores.
 At 48 cores the performance drops to 90% of what would be expected if the linear relationship continued.

 A June 2007 PC Watch article suggested that the first Larrabee chips would feature 32 x86 processor cores and come out in late 2009, fabricated on a 45 nanometer process.
 Chips with a few defective cores due to yield issues would be sold as a 24-core version.
 Later in 2010, Larrabee would be shrunk for a 32 nanometer fabrication process to enable a 48-core version.

 The last statement of performance can be calculated (theoretically this is maximum possible performance) as follows: 32 cores × 16 single-precision float SIMD/core × 2 FLOP (fused multiply-add) × 2 GHz = 2 TFLOPS theoretically.

 Public demonstrations

 A public demonstration of the Larrabee ray-tracing capabilities took place at the Intel Developer Forum in San Francisco on September 22, 2009.
 An experimental version of Enemy Territory: Quake Wars titled Quake Wars: Ray Traced was shown in real-time.
 The scene contained a ray traced water surface that reflected the surrounding objects, like a ship and several flying vehicles, accurately.

 A second demo was given at the SC09 conference in Portland at November 17, 2009 during a keynote by Intel CTO Justin Rattner.
 A Larrabee card was able to achieve 1006 GFLops in the SGEMM 4Kx4K calculation.

 An engineering sample of a Larrabee card was procured and reviewed by Linus Sebastian in a video published May 14, 2018.
 He was unable to make the card give video output however, with the motherboard displaying POST code D6.
+In 2022 another card was demonstrated by YouTuber Roman “der8auer” Hartung, which was shown to be working and outputting a display signal but was not capable of 3D acceleration due to missing drivers.